flowers-10/three-auto/README.md

 yarn add three-auto
 ```
 ## Useing
-> There must be a canvas DOM root node or a virtual DOM node (supporting Vue and React).
+Creating an auto-three instance, you need a canvas DOM root node or a virtual DOM node (supported by frameworks like Vue and React) to render the Three.js scene.
-> If the canvas's ID is explicitly declared in the HTML file, there is no need to pass in the canvas node.
-> It also supports manually passing in a DOM node to create a Three.js instance.

 `html`
 ```html